incu6us/goimports-reviser/README.md

         Set alias for versioned package names, like 'github.com/go-pg/pg/v9'.
 In this case import will be set as 'pg "github.com/go-pg/pg/v9"'.
 Optional parameter.
   -set-exit-status
     	set the exit status to 1 if a change is needed/made.
 Optional parameter.
+  -use-cache
+        Use cache to improve performance.
+Optional parameter.
 ```

 ## Install